abhishek12234/Face-Recognition-With-Face-Updation-using-Nvidia-Jetson-Nano/README.md

 This is a Facial-recognition project which will also Update Face record

 # Benefits -
-As we all know that many Machine-Learnig based project reqiures altest 2-3 similar kind of images to train & ofcourse a lot of time to train all the things BUT here it requires just one good* image of the person and thats all needed for recognition.
+As we all know that many Machine-Learnig based project reqiures altest 2-3 similar kind of images to train & of course a lot of time to train all the things BUT here it requires just one good* image of the person and thats all needed for recognition.

 # This Project Uses:-
 Language --> Python=3.8